da-nrw/DNSCore/ContentBroker/src/main/markdown/administration-interfaces.md

     system.urnNameSpace=

-URNs  urn:nbn:de:danrw
+TODO explanation

     system.uris.local=

-TODO
+TODO expanation

     system.uris.file=
     system.uris.cho=
     system.uris.aggr=

 First note that these three properties are only needed on installations of type "pres" or "full".
 Normal node installations do not need them.
+DNS makes it possible to feed a search index with different references to objects.
+Objects are split into aggregations, files, and chos.

     system.openCollectionName=
     system.closedCollectionName=

+These settings also are only necessary on nodes of type "pres" or "full".
+The open collection is the collection of the presentation repository which hosts the public datastreams.
+The closed collection is the collection which hosts the datastream which can only be accessed by the institutions themselves.

 ### cb